It’s been an

 Bat-logo coming out as a switch blade knife, and I love his new contact lenses

 that record everything he sees.
-It’s also nice to finally have consistent continuity
+It’s just a solid

 portrayal of the iconic character, and one that I’d place among my favorites.